MilanVadhel/Android-Live-Templates/README.md

 # Android-Live-Templates
-Import Android Live Templates to speedup your cooding and reduce develping time.
+Import Android Live Templates to speed up your coding and reduce developing time.